(taken from 'The Guide to United States Popular Culture' By Ray Broadus Browne, Pat Browne)

 In the 1970s and 80s, professional wrestlers lived in a world of blood, brutality, and bad paydays.
 They adhered to a territory system that divided the country into 20 distinct parts, each of which they would tour until their act got stale.
 They traveled by car, splitting beer, gas, and pills, before arriving at shit-box motels to pass out in beds too small for their 300-pound frames.

 Nowadays, pro-wrestlers are paid eight-figure sums, tour the country in plush tour buses and break character to console teary young fans at ringside.
 Back in the days of The Sheik and Tex McKenzie, tears were encouraged.
 It was a Wild West of greedy promotors and bitter veterans.
 The holds were hard and the blows were stiff, and with exposés yet to reveal the reality of the ring, the business was strictly "kayfabed" (protected) in fear that no one would pay to see a fake fight.
-Bill Watts, a promotor from Louisiana, told his wrestlers that if they ever got into a bar fight and didn't win, they were fir
+Bill Watts, a promotor from Louisiana, told his wrestlers that if they ever got into a bar fight and didn't win, they were fired.

 WWF was owned by Vince McMahon, a man whose tastes were softer-edged than the territories.
 He called his product "sports entertainment," not pro wrestling, and admitted quite openly that it was staged.
 Regardless, on Hulk Hogan's giant back, he propelled WWF to unheard-of heights.